Efficiently Testing T-Interval Connectivity in Dynamic Graphs: Dynamic Online Interval Connectivity

-The complexity analysis of the algorithm is similar to the analysis of the online algorithm for \inter.
+\begin{theorem} \stable can be solved with an amortized cost of $\Theta(1)$ elementary operations per graph received. \end{theorem} \begin{proof} \review{ The complexity analysis of the algorithm is similar to that of the online algorithm for {\sc \inter}.
 The number of intersection graphs in right ladders never exceeds the number of graphs received and the same is true for left ladders.
 Each intersection graph in a ladder is computed using one binary intersection operation.
-Each time the walk climbs in the intersection hierarchy, one connectivity test is performed and a single graph is processed.
-When the walk descends, a new graph in $\G$ is not processed, but the number of descents cannot exceed the number of ascents, and each descent uses at most one connectivity test.
-This results in a constant amortized cost for each received graph.
+Each time that the walk climbs in the intersection hierarchy, one connectivity test is performed and a single graph is processed.
+When the walk descends, no new graph in $\G$ is processed, but the number of descents cannot exceed the number of ascents, and each descent uses at most one connectivity test.
+This results in a constant amortized cost for each received graph. } \end{proof}